TRUMPF-IoT/OpcUaMachineTools/Doc/opcuagateway.md

 Therefore configuration files must never contain namespace indices.
 They must contain the namespace URIs.
 For example if there is a configuration file for subscriptions, each node must be referenced via a combination of namespace URI and identifier.

-If your vendor only provides a configuration with the possibility to enter namespace indices instead of namespace URIs, please tell him to correct his mistake.
+If your vendor only allows to configure namespace indices and not namespace URIs, please tell them to allow URIs.

 ###### Example bad configuration:
 ```ns=5;i=33```